imgurbot12/prbot/README.md

 Since Gitea currently
-[does not support "Error Annotations"](https://docs.gitea.com/usage/actions/comparison#create-an-error-annotation) this bot fills in the gaps by anayzing the stdout of other action stages and then can commit the messages to a single review after the action completes.
+[does not support "Error Annotations"](https://docs.gitea.com/usage/actions/comparison#create-an-error-annotation) this fills in the gaps by anayzing the stdout of other action stages and then can commit the messages to a single review using a designated service account after the action completes.

 #### Usage